VampAK1864/Vampire-Survivors/README.md

 ![Feature Addition Flowchart](Assets/Image/EMM.png)

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Contact